Eucalyptus pauciflora

 Eucalyptus pauciflora, commonly known as snow gum, cabbage gum or white sally, is a species of tree or mallee that is native to eastern Australia.
 It has smooth bark, lance-shaped to elliptical leaves, flower buds in clusters of between seven and fifteen, white flowers and cup-shaped, conical or hemispherical fruit.
 It is widespread and locally common in woodland in cold sites above 700 m altitude.
+It is notable for its exceptional cold tolerance and its ecological importance in alpine environments.
+The species is listed as Near Threatened on the IUCN Red list due to pressures including climate change and bush fires.

 Description

 Eucalyptus pauciflora is a tree or mallee, that typically grows to a height of 20-30 m and forms a lignotuber.
 It has smooth white, grey or yellow bark that is shed in ribbons and sometimes has insect scribbles.
 Young plants and coppice regrowth have dull, bluish green or glaucous, broadly lance-shaped to egg-shaped leaves that are 44-170 mm long and 20-85 mm wide.
 Adult leaves are the same shade of glossy green on both sides, lance-shaped to curved or elliptical, 60-200 mm long and 12-50 mm wide, tapering to a petiole 8-33 mm long.
 The flower buds are arranged in leaf axils in cluster of between seven and fifteen, sometimes more, on an unbranched peduncle 3-15 mm long, the individual buds on pedicels up to 6 mm long.
 Mature buds are oval, 4-8 mm long and 3-5 mm wide with a conical to rounded operculum.
 Flowering occurs from October to February and the flowers are white.
 The fruit is a woody, cup-shaped, conical or hemispherical capsule 5-11 mm long and wide.